Yes, Breakfast is that important.

-Sample Meal #2: Rice crispies and skim milk.
+Sample Meal #2: Rice Krispies and skim milk.

-If the issue is that you’re not hungry in the morning you’re most likely eating dinner/dessert/snacks too late at night or eating too much at night.
-You need to consciously make the switch — add more to your breakfast, lunch and snacks earlier in the day and you’ll be satisfied with a lighter dinner and will wake up hungry.
+If the issue is that you’re not hungry in the morning, you’re most likely eating dinner/dessert/snacks too late at night or eating too much at night.
+You need to consciously make the switch — add more to your breakfast, lunch, and snacks earlier in the day, and you’ll be satisfied with a lighter dinner and wake up hungry.

 For Sample Meal #2: switch to a higher fiber/protein cereal like Nature’s Path Heritage Flakes or Multibran Flakes.
 Try a fuller fat milk or milk alternative — pay attention to how each makes you feel.
-Add some berries or banana and some nuts or nut butter.
+Add some berries or a banana, nuts, and/or nut butter.

 It’s too “good” or “clean”

-When you consistently ignore what you truly want and give preference to what you think you should want it’s another recipe for overeating the “bad” foods later on.
+When you constantly ignore what you truly want and give preference to what you think you should want instead, it’s another recipe for overeating the “bad” foods later on.
 This is where moderation and a flexible approach can actually be super helpful.